internship137/Inventory-Management/README.md

-Maintain a systematic record of inventory: This System can be used to store the details of the inventory such as category, products, stocks, and Invoices.
-Also include features to store supplier stocks and categories and view them.
+Maintain a systematic record of inventory: This System can be used to store the details of the inventory such as category, products , supplier and Invoices.
 Stock maintenance: Stock is maintained up-to-date by calculating  the remaining stocks

 Proper and timely order fulfillment and updating the inventory based on the sales details.
 Ensuring sufficient stock: An email alert is implemented to maintain the availability of stocks whenever and wherever required in enough quantity.